Mark Geragos: Early life and education

 Geragos was born in Los Angeles, California, where he attended Flintridge Preparatory School in La Cañada, graduating with honors.
 He earned his bachelor's degree from Haverford College, in 1979, double-majoring in anthropology and sociology, then his Juris Doctor (J.D.) from Loyola Law School at the Loyola Marymount University in 1982.
 He was admitted to the State Bar of California in 1983.

 An Armenian-American, Geragos maintains a close relationship with the Armenian community.
 He has earned praise from the Armenian National Committee of America, and serves on the Advisory Committee of Birthright Armenia, as the chairman of Armenian Bone Marrow Donor Registry, and also is involved with the Armenian religious community.
 He has been a member of the Armenia Fund International Board of Trustees since 2006.

 Career

 Geragos is the managing partner for the law firm of Geragos & Geragos, where he oversees criminal defense and civil litigation.
 He was one of the lead lawyers in two groundbreaking federal class action lawsuits against New York Life Insurance and AXA, for insurance policies issued in the early 20th century during the time of the Armenian genocide of more than 1.5 million Armenians.
 The two cases settled for over $37.5 million, in 2004 and 2005.

+In December 2022, Geragos partnered with law colleague and MeidasTouch co-founder Ben Meiselas to form Engine Vision Media and acquire Los Angeles magazine from Hour Media.